bryanharb/Amazon-Rating-Predictions/README.md

 considering the number of classes (5) and the unbalance in the dataset (5-star reviews are much more frequent than any other).
 This result can be reproduced by running the MAIN_OptimalModelTest file, which also stores the optimal model in a pickle in the optimal_classifier directory within the pickles folder.

+########## Run instructions

+To run the code in its entirety, you need to run, in the following order:

+MAIN_Datapipeline: cleans and splits the data, creates pickles for set, count, tfidf representations that are used during the validation phase.
+MAIN_CrossValidation: performs cross validation on the models listed above and prints their performances.
+MAIN_OptimalModelTest: trains the Naive Bayes classifier on the entire training set, evaluates its accuracy on the test set and pickles the optimal classifier for reuse.